Jerusalem during the Second Temple period: Urban landscape

 Urban Jerusalem of the early Roman period had two distinct precincts.
 The first encompassed the regions within the "first wall", the City of David and the Upper City, and was heavily built up, though less so at its wealthy parts.
 The second, known as the "suburb" or "Bethesda", lay north of the first and was sparsely populated.
 It contained that section of Jerusalem within the Herodian "second wall" (which was still standing), though it was itself surrounded by the new "third wall" (HaHoma HaShlishit), built by king Agrippa I:

 According to Josephus, Agrippa had intended to construct a wall at least 5 meters thick, virtually impregnable to contemporary siege engines.
 Agrippa, however, never moved beyond the foundations, out of fear of emperor Claudius "lest he should suspect that so strong a wall was built in order to make some innovation in public affairs."
 It was only completed later, to a lesser strength and in much haste, when the First Jewish–Roman War broke out and the defences of Jerusalem had to be bolstered.
 Nine towers adorned the third wall.

+By the time the first Jewish revolt erupted in 66 CE, Jerusalem had reached its peak in both size and population until the modern era.
+Covering approximately 450 acres (1,800 dunams)—nearly double the size of the modern Old City—the city was home to tens of thousands of residents; estimates range from 20,000 to around 100,000.
+Magen Broshi estimated the population at 80,000, while Wolfgang Reinhardt suggested 100,000–120,000.
+Lower estimates include Hillel Geva's figure of 20,000, Ronny Reich's estimate of 28,600, and Edward Lipiński's range of 35,000–40,000.
+Other scholars provided estimates of 75,000 (John Strange) and 60,000–70,000 (Lee Levine).